RoshanDewmina/pulse-guard/apps/web/TESTING.md

 ## What Was Created

-I've set up a complete E2E testing infrastructure for Tokiflow using Playwright to prevent issues like the Client Component error from happening again.
+I've set up a complete E2E testing infrastructure for Saturn using Playwright to prevent issues like the Client Component error from happening again.

 ### Files Created